- I lost weight when I stopped grazing

 Build healthy eating and exercise habits.
 A healthy weight will follow.

 “I didn’t know I was broken till I wanted to change…”

 Here’s a link to an article that explains the science behind why grazing sets you up to fail.

 Sharing what I learned makes those 10 years worth it

 Are you used to eating a bit here and there while you cook?
 Do you ever eat standing in front of the fridge?
 When else do you find yourself grazing?
-Identifying behaviours you’d like to improve on is the first step towards change.
+Identifying behaviours you’d like to improve is the first step toward change.